What are SWIFT and BIC Codes? How Do They Work?

 What is a SWIFT/BIC code?

 SWIFT stands for “Society for Worldwide Interbank Financial Telecommunication”.
 It’s a decades-old financial network set up to make it easier to transfer money around the globe between member banks.
-SWIFT isn't owned by any one entity, but is run as a cooperative by the banks and and financial institutions that make up its membership.
+SWIFT isn't owned by any one entity, but is run as a cooperative by the banks and financial institutions that make up its membership.

 A SWIFT code consists of 8 or 11 characters that identify your country, city, bank, and branch.
 SWIFT codes work by providing a standardised way to identify banks and financial institutions globally, ensuring that international money transfers are directed to the correct locations.